microsoft/OpenAIWorkshop/scenarios/prompt_engineering/03_Advanced_Concepts.md

 }
 ```

 Not exactly what we expect (only 'Platform.sh' should come back in 'Company'), and it may be difficult to express that in a Zero-Shot prompt.

 Let's try a Few-Shot prompt.
 Note that we're going to drop the instructions and just provide the desired output.

-Prompt (One Shot):
+*Prompt:*
 ```
 Text: Fred is a serial entrepreneur.
 Co-founder and CEO of Platform.sh, he previously co-founded Commerce Guys, a leading Drupal ecommerce provider.
 His mission is to guarantee that as we continue on an ambitious journey to profoundly transform how cloud computing is used and perceived, we keep our feet well on the ground continuing the rapid growth we have enjoyed up until now.